 Objective To reflect upon reasons why people may or may not intervene.
-Estimated time required 5+ minutes.
-Materials required None.

 You need to be aware that not everyone will be an active bystander.
 There may be many reasons why others do not intervene.

 Activity Split trainees into two groups.